Do You Need Bone Grafting for Dental Implants?

 A socket graft is ideally conducted immediately after a tooth is removed in order to conserve the alveolar ridge and stop any bone deterioration from occurring.
 Bone material is inserted into the vacant socket left by the displaced tooth.

 In most cases, modern-day socket grafts use “xenograft materials” or bone from a nonhuman source, such as animals (usually a cow).
 Amazingly, over time, the body adjusts to the composition of this foreign bone material until it becomes human bone.
-It usually takes 3 to 6 months for the graft to heal before you can add a dental implant.
+It usually takes 3 to 6 months for the graft to heal before you can add a dental implants in Oak Lawn.

 2. Block Bone Grafts